- Hi, I’m Deepak Bothra, a Chartered Accountant and an MBA from IIM…And a professional poker player.

 But my wife and parents encouraged me to go about it.
 I took the decision and went to IIM Indore.

-They were extremely generous with this whole thing and taught me the ins and outs of the game.
+Yes, they taught me the ins and outs of the game.

 Fast forward two years went by and after completing my MBA, I took up an opportunity with CRISIL.

-Life was going on… but again the desire to do something of my own resurfaced.
-This time I had even more financial responsibilities considering the study loan I had taken for my MBA.
+Life was going on…But again the desire to do something of my own resurfaced.
+This time I had even more financial responsibilities considering the study loan I had taken for my MBA!

-Life continued and nothing really extraordinary happened in the next 3 or 4 years concerning my “starting something of my own” plan.
+Life continued and nothing extraordinary happened in the next 3 or 4 years concerning my “starting something of my own” plan.

 The turning point was a trip to Goa where I discovered Online Poker platforms.

 After finding out that it was legal, I slowly started playing it for fun.
-In fact, for one year, my poker earnings were even greater than my formal salary.
+In fact, for one year, my poker earnings were even greater than my formal salary!

 Over the weekends I also started providing coaching classes to a few CAT students.
 Four of them even got into IIM.
 This gave me a business idea – Why not go full-time and start a coaching class for students who want to do an MBA from IIMs?

-Poker is not for everyone… as 95% of people lose their money with a gambler mentality!
+Poker is not for everyone… as 95% of people lose their money

 Poker is mostly skill-based rather than a luck-based game, in the long run at least.